thomasw/matchstrike_django/README.markdown

 * [assets/img/favicion.ico](http://en.wikipedia.org/wiki/Favicon)

 ### templates/
-We use *.phtml* instead of *.html* for our templates so that we can tell our text editors to do syntax highlighting for .phtml files specifically as django template files rather than as just HTML files.
+We use *.phtml* instead of *.html* for our templates so that we can tell our text editors to use different syntax highlighting rules for django templates.
 If that bothers you, all you need to do is rename the files to *.html, change home.phtml in urls.py, an the you should be good to go.

 Aside from that, there isn't too much else to note.
 Be sure to read the comments in the templates (in particular, look at the big one at the end of base.phtml) and look to home.phtml for a nice example of using base.phtml to it's fullest.

+### No apps directory
+There isn't an apps subdirectory in our template because we don't use one.
+The additional directory depth is unnecessary and often annoying, so we just do without it.

+That said, if you have a compelling argument for using an apps subdirectory, we'd be happy to hear it.

 ## Step by step: